Is an NPS Score of 30 Good?

 Frequently Asked Questions

-Is 30 a good NPS score?
+Is 30 a positive NPS score? +

-Can the same NPS score mean different things in different industries?
+Yes.
+Industries vary widely, so the same score can mean different things in different markets.